 The goal of your content is to inform and enthusiasm your visitors.
 So, start your text with a title that directly grabs their attention.
 What question(s) do people have when visiting your page?
 When your page doesn’t (directly) answer these questions, chances are people will leave.
 In that case, the average time on page of your web page will be low, which has a negative influence on your Google ranking scores.
 So, take an objective look at your content: does it easily and quickly answer visitors’ search queries?
 If not, adjust the page to make sure it does.
 Cancel out everything that might only lead to more questions from your visitors.
 Then write the body text of your page about your product and/or service, where you not only tell what you want to but especially tell what your visitors want to know.
 Thus, well optimized content is optimized for visitors and search engines.
 These two don’t counteract, but strengthen each other.
 Both you, your visitors and Google are ultimately looking for the same: an optimally functioning website.

 Luckily, there are plenty of tools that can assist you in optimizing your content.

 We have tested lots of tools and written many reviews, for example on RYTE, which offers a wide range of optimizations.

-For additional information you can ofcourse check the official website of RYTE too.
+For additional information you can also check the official website of RYTE.